abhishekarya1/Hash-Define-myNotes/content/git/notes.md

 # 3-way Merge (if changes happen to branch as well as master simultaneously after branch, can lead to conflicts)
 $ git checkout anotherBranch
 $ git merge master
+# We may want to fetch the latest before merge, pull = fetch followed by merge
+$ git pull master
 # Merge Conflict - If we make change to both the branch and master, both are different and git can't choose which one to keep
 # Refer: https://stackoverflow.com/questions/24852116/how-does-exactly-a-git-merge-conflict-happen
 # Resolve conflict manually by editing the files or abort as follows,